-The Budget held in March 2016 introduced another different type of ISA, known as the Lifetime ISA, or LISA.
+The Government recently introduced another different type of ISA, known as the Lifetime ISA, or LISA.
+The bill to introduce this scheme became law in January 2017.

 Here’s how it will work: from April 2017, anyone between 18 and 40 years of age will be able to open a Lifetime ISA.
 They will be able to save up to £4,000 each year until their 50th birthday and receive a 25% bonus on these contributions from the government.
 Money in a Lifetime ISA account can be saved until you are 60, or it can be used to buy a first home.